-A balanced audio cable has three conductors.
-Two conductors carry balanced signals—one positive and one negative—while the third conductor goes to ground.
+A balanced audio cable has three conductors: two conductors carry balanced signals—one positive and one negative, forming a balanced connection—while the third conductor goes to ground.

-You may also encounter balanced cables that have five conductors—two pairs of conductors for balanced signals plus one conductor that goes to ground.
+Some balanced cables have five conductors—two pairs of conductors for balanced signals plus one conductor that goes to ground.
 These cables are called star quad cables.
-The two pairs of conductors allow a star-like configuration that is very effective at minimizing electromagnetic interference.
+The two pairs of conductors allow a star-like configuration that’s very effective at minimizing electromagnetic interference.

-Unbalanced cables only have two conductors—one for carrying the (unbalanced) signal and one for ground.
+Unbalanced cables only have two conductors—one for carrying the (unbalanced) audio signal and one for ground.

-XLR cables are an example of balanced cables and are commonly used in the audio industry.
+XLR cables are an example of balanced cables and are widely used in the audio industry.
 They have a three-pin construction, as follows: